 Is it to soon to think about Halloween?

-Now that we’ve passed the first day of school and the Jersey Classroom is underway my mind is focused in on Halloween.
+Now that we’ve passed the first day of school and are getting into some kind of rhythm my mind is focused in on Halloween.
 With everything going on how do we make sure Halloween doesn’t suck for kids this year?

 Poor Halloween, a much loved holiday for kids, this year, more than ever, parents really want a great Halloween for kids.
 I think all of us have been feeling like our kids have had to give up so much, a traditional summer, a regular classroom, birthday parties, etc.